 McNeil has written a compelling and illuminating account of a landmark case that influenced law and policy on Indigenous land rights for almost a century.
 He also provides an informative analysis of the current judicial understanding of Aboriginal title in Canada, now driven by evidence of Indigenous law and land use rather than by the discarded prejudicial assumptions of a bygone era.

-This book is vital reading for everyone involved in Aboriginal law or title, legal historians and scholars, and anyone interested in Indigenous rights in Canada.
+This book is vital reading for everyone involved in Aboriginal law or title, for legal historians and scholars, and for anyone interested in Indigenous rights in Canada.

 Contemporary Canadian law is profoundly shaped by the racism embedded in its foundation.
 Kent McNeil has written the definitive work about Canada’s ‘leading’ Indigenous land rights case.
 He successfully packs a lifetime of scholarly research into this work.

 Flawed Precedent is a brilliant, critical analysis of St. Catherine’s Milling, the 1888 decision that, for a century, had the enormous and pernicious effect of denying Aboriginal peoples the right to own their homelands … This book also charts the way forward to a jurisprudence that overcomes the racist attitudes that underlay St. Catherine’s.

 1 The Political and Ideological Context of the 1880s